 If the IICE configuration parameters for the active IICE need to be changed, use the Actions->Configure IICE menu selection or the Edit IICE settings icon to change them.
-Chapter 4, IICE Configuration, discusses how to set these parameters for both single- and multi-IICE configurations and for the HAPS deep trace debug feature.
+Chapter 4, IICE Configuration, discusses how to set these parameters for both single- and multi-IICE configurations.